ViniciosLugli/todo-list-example/README.md

 -   [Flutter](https://flutter.dev/): A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
 -   [flutter_rust_bridge](https://github.com/fzyzcjy/flutter_rust_bridge) A Flutter plugin for calling Rust functions from Dart.

+### Architecture

+The Flutter project is structured as a mobile application with the following components:

+#### Components

+The app is divided into two main components:

+-   [dart sources](./dashboard/lib/): Initializes the Flutter app and routes requests to the appropriate screens.
+-   [rust sources](./dashboard/rust/): Contains the Rust code that will be called from the Flutter app.

 ### Setup and Installation